Bear Grylls: Personal life

-Edward Michael Grylls was born in London on 7 June 1974.
+Grylls was born in Donaghadee, Northern Ireland, on 7 June 1974.
 His family has a strong cricketing background, his grandfather Neville Ford and great-great-grandfather William Augustus Ford having both been first-class cricketers.
-He grew up in Donaghadee, Northern Ireland, until the age of four, when his family moved to Bembridge on the Isle of Wight.

 He is the son of Conservative politician Sir Michael Grylls and his wife Sarah "Sally" (née Ford).
-Grylls has one sibling, an elder sister, Lara Fawcett, who gave him the nickname 'Bear' when he was a week old.
+Her mother Patricia (née Smiles), was briefly an MP, succeeding her father; later she married an MP.
+Grylls has one sibling, an elder sister, Lara Fawcett, who gave him the nickname "Bear" when he was a week old.

-From an early age, he learned to climb and sail with his father, who was a member of the prestigious Royal Yacht Squadron.
+He lived in Donaghadee until the age of four, when his family moved to Bembridge on the Isle of Wight.
+From an early age, he learned to climb and sail with his father, who was a member of the Royal Yacht Squadron.
 As a teenager, he learned to skydive and earned a second dan black belt in Shotokan karate.
-He speaks English, Spanish, and French.
+He speaks English, Spanish, German and French.
 He is an Anglican, and has described his Christian faith as the "backbone" in his life: "You can't keep God out.
 He's all around us, if we're just still enough to listen."

 Grylls married Shara Cannings Knight in 2000.
-They have three sons named Jesse (born 2003), Marmaduke (born 2006) and Huckleberry (born 2009).
+They have three sons, born in 2003, 2006 and 2009.

-In August 2015, Grylls left his 11-year-old son Jesse on Saint Tudwal's Island along the North Wales coast, as the tide approached, leaving him to be rescued by the Royal National Lifeboat Institution (RNLI) as part of their weekly practice missions.
-Jesse was unharmed, though the RNLI later criticized him for the stunt, saying its crew "had not appreciated" that a child would be involved.
+In August 2015, Grylls left his 11-year-old son on Saint Tudwal's Island off the North Wales coast, as the tide approached, leaving him to be rescued by the Royal National Lifeboat Institution (RNLI) as part of their weekly practice missions.
+The child was unharmed, though the RNLI later criticised Grylls for the stunt, saying its crew "had not appreciated" that a child would be involved.

+Grylls used to be a vegan but now consumes a diet predominant in animal-based foods as well as fruits and honey.
+In 2024, he commented to The Irish Times that he was proud to be an Irish citizen.

 Education

 Grylls was educated at Eaton House, Ludgrove School and Eton College, where he helped start its first mountaineering club.
-He studied Spanish and German at the University of the West of England, Bristol and at Birkbeck College, where he graduated with a 2:2 bachelor's degree, obtained part-time, in Hispanic studies in 2002.
+He studied Spanish and German at the University of the West of England, Bristol, and at Birkbeck College, where he graduated with a 2:2 bachelor's degree, obtained part-time, in Hispanic studies in 2002.